chinamike65/hugo-tuolesi/content/book6/book6en.md

 In addition, the inheritance of Jue Nang sect empowerment is very rich.

 10. Dividend

 The founder of the Xijie School was Padangpa, who mainly practiced the body method.

 45

-After Patriarch Bodhidharma passed away after showing false appearances in Han, his real body went to the Tibetan area, that is, Padangpa.
+After Patriarch Bodhidharma passed away after showing false appearances in Han, his real body went to Tibet, that is, Padangpa.

 Xijie Pai is divided into matrilineal and paternal lineage.
 The matrilineal line was passed down from Padangpa to Maji Lazhun, and the paternal line was passed down to Chitso Jepa.

-Eleven, Gelugpa
+11. Gelugpa

 I talked about the Nyingma School, Kadam School, Kagyu School, Sakya School, Juenang School, and Sijie School.
 Everyone has some concepts about the various schools of Tibetan Buddhism.
-The last school of Tibetan Buddhism formed, It's the Gruists.
+The last school of Tibetan Buddhism formed, It's the Gelugpa.

 The patriarch and founder of Gelugpa is Master Tsongkhapa, who has sixteen unparalleled merits.

 The first merit is that the transformation world is unparalleled.

-why do you say so?
-Because Master Tsongkhapa is the incarnation of all Buddhas and Tathagatas, the true incarnation of Manjushri, and also the incarnation of Avalokitesvara and Vajra-hand Bodhisattva.
-This is the incarnation of Master Tsongkhapa.
+Why do we say so?
+Because Master Tsongkhapa is the incarnation of all Buddhas and Tathagatas, the true incarnation of Manjushri, and also the incarnation of Avalokitesvara and Vajrapani Bodhisattva.
+These are the incarnations of Master Tsongkhapa.

 The second is that birth is unparalleled.

-As soon as Master Tsongkhapa was born, when cutting the umbilical cord, a drop of blood fell on the ground, and a Bodhi tree grew out of this place.
+As soon as Master Tsongkhapa was born, when cutting the umbilical cord, a drop of blood fell on the ground, and a sandalwood tree grew out of this place.

 There is no such auspicious sign of a bodhi tree at birth, except for Shakyamuni Buddha and Master Tsongkhapa.